zhixing1996/DDPIPI/README.md

 # DDPIPI

-This is a work of measuring cross section of DDPIPI
+This is a work about measuring cross sections of DDPIPI

 ## Install v0.2